 - Poteet Award for Performance on a Band Instrument

 - Schansberg Award for Performance on a String Instrument

 - Donald E. and Elizabeth H. McMahel Music Scholarship

 - IU Southeast Music Composition Scholarship

 Admission to the Music program at IU Southeast is by audition only.
-Students applying for admission to the Music Department to pursue a B.A. in Music degree must attend one of the Music Department's Audition Days.
+Students applying for admission to the Music Department to pursue a B.A. or a B.S. in Music degree must take an audition/interview during one of the designated audition days scheduled by the Music Department.
 Students who cannot attend one of the scheduled audition dates should contact the Music Department to make other arrangements.
 Prospective students must also take a Music Theory Placement Test in the Student Development Office.
 This does not have to be taken the day of the audition but should be completed close to that date.
 Acceptance into the Music Education program includes additional academic requirements beyond general admission to the university and the standard music audition/interview.
 For further information, please see the requirements for this curriculum and the Admission/Audition information on the Music website.

 Opportunities for Non-Music Majors